l7mp/stunner/README.md

 As it turns out, STUNner has successfully assigned a public IP and port to our Gateway and set the STUN/TURN credentials based on the GatewayConfig.
-You can use the below to dump the entire running configuration; `jq` is there just to pretty-print JSON:
+You can use the below to dump the entire running configuration; `jq` is there just to pretty-print JSON.

 ```console
 kubectl get cm -n stunner stunnerd-config -o jsonpath="{.data.stunnerd\.conf}" | jq .
 ```